ramG-reddy/myMessage/README.md

 * **Pub/Sub:** Suited for scenarios where you have multiple subscribers interested in receiving updates on certain topics or events, without requiring direct connections between publishers and subscribers.
 It's great for decoupling components in distributed systems.
 * **WebSockets:** Suited for scenarios where you need real-time bidirectional communication between clients and servers, such as live updates or interactive applications.

+Project Set Up Instructions in the READMEs of respective directories.